alan-platform/alan-platform.github.io/pages/tuts/reference.md

 The server will keep using the terminal while it's running so, for the next steps continue in a new terminal window.

+## Upload to the server from the command line
 Upload an image to the server:

 - `./alan connect 127.0.0.1 12345 upload "demo" dist/default.image`